|Home » INDUSTRY & MARKETS » Global wind energy markets » Global markets outside of Europe in 2007 » North America » Canada|

 - Two new projects, totalling 77.6 MW, were commissioned in Ontario.
 These two projects brought Ontario’s total installed capacity to 491 MW.

 - Three smaller projects, totaling 59 MW, were installed in Canada’s smallest province, Prince Edward Island (P.E.I.).
-The installation of these facilities means that P.E.I. has now met its target to produce wind energy equivalent to 15% of its total electricity demand three years ahead of schedule.
+The installation of these facilities means that P.E.I. has now met its target to produce wind energy equivalent to 15 per cent of its total electricity demand three years ahead of schedule.

 - One new 10 MW project was commissioned in Nova Scotia.